 You can sync TimeCenter calendars with external calendars that accept iCal, including Outlook, iPhone and iPad, and Google Calendar.
 Syncing is painless and instant.
 TimeCenter does not integrate with other software or websites.

-TimeCenter provides reliable, secure software that has worked for businesses across the globe over the last seven years.
+TimeCenter provides reliable, secure software that has worked for businesses across the globe over the last decade.
 It doesn’t promise to replace your accountant or become a marketing consultant, but it performs a receptionist’s job quite efficiently.
 TimeCenter makes it easy to keep clients informed about your business and reminded of their appointments.
 It is undeniably easy to use for both customers and businesses.